NemoAndrea/SpotiStation/README.md

 <img src="media/player_render.JPG" width="800">

 # SpotiStation - an accessible music player
-> 🚧 **Note: this project is still under construction and is getting major work in documentation and minor software tweaks before it is suitable for general replication.**

 A **Raspberry Pi** powered **Spotify** music player that aims to be **easy to use for people with cognitive or physical disabilities (e.g. Alzheimer's or MS)**, and allow them to enjoy music independently.

 To suit this purpose, the music player has an **extremely simple interface & operation**.
 A big play/pause button, a physical linear volume slider, and two side buttons that handle convenience functions, but can be omitted.